emollerstedt/hello-world/README.md

 # hello-world

-Now I adding a little text to eh readme file
+Now I am adding a little text to the readme file